Sytta/ADA2018-Project/README.md

 List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.

-Organization for Economic Co-operation and Development (OECD) Dataset: https://stats.oecd.org/Index.aspx?DataSetCode=EAG_ESO# The data contains information on adults who have reported depression and can be segmented by country, age, education level, and employment.
+Organization for Economic Co-operation and Development (OECD) Dataset: https://stats.oecd.org/Index.aspx?DataSetCode=EAG_ESO# The data is in CSV format and contains information on adults who have reported depression and can be segmented by country, age, education level, and employment.

+GHDx Global Burden of Disease Study: http://ghdx.healthdata.org/gbd-2016 The link contains many datasets in CSV format.
+One dataset in particular includes the countries, year, population, and prevalence of mental illness in females/males as a %.
+Although not all country contains information, this will still be useful in analyzing how mental illness has changed over time (from 1800 - 2016), and it allows us to segment this data by country and gender.

 # A list of internal milestones up until project milestone 2